 The qubit case provides a complete and tractable example of shadow inversion.
 For higher dimensions, however, the size of the optimization problem increases rapidly.

-Finally, we shift our attention to general dimensionality $d>2$ and then the observable $O$ is a $d$-dimensional Hermitian operator.
-Clearly the size of the Choi matrix $C$ in the optimization \eqref{SDP-setting} is $d^{2(t+1)} \times d^{2(t+1)}$, resulting in a total variable number of $d^{4t+4}$.
+but higher-dimensional systems exhibit significantly richer structure.
+In a $t$-slot comb the size of the Choi matrix $C$ in the optimization \eqref{SDP-setting} is $d^{2(t+1)} \times d^{2(t+1)}$, resulting in a total variable number of $d^{4t+4}$.
 Direct semidefinite optimization is therefore computationally infeasible for even moderate values of $d$ and $t$.
 To address this, we introduce a symmetry-based reduction that substantially decreases the number of free parameters.